Juliet Burke: Season 5

 Juliet and Sawyer meet with Bernard and Rose Nadler (L. Scott Caldwell) who note the beach camp has disappeared.
 Daniel informs the remaining survivors on the Island that they have been "dislodged" and are "skipping" through time.
 Juliet discovers the Swan station's hatch still intact but Daniel explains that attempting to alter the past is pointless, reasoning, "Whatever happened, happened."
 Juliet and Sawyer become the group's new leaders before they are set upon by a rain of fiery arrows from the Others of 1954.
 The survivors scatter into the jungle where Locke saves Juliet and Sawyer.
 They find the Others' camp and rescue Daniel, who warns the Others to bury the "Jughead" hydrogen bomb to prevent it from detonating.
 The castaways are briefly transported to 2004 and a post-2007 time era.
 They use outrigger canoes to paddle to the Orchid station, where Locke believes he can stop the flashes, and are chased by another boat until they are shifted to 1988.
 Sawyer tells Juliet he briefly saw Kate in 2004 but didn't approach her because "What's done is done."
 Juliet's nose starts bleeding, which Daniel states is a temporal effect of how long one has been on the Island.
 As the time-shifts intensify, Locke hastily descends into the Orchid and moves the frozen wheel causing a particularly violent flash.

 Juliet and the survivors find that their nosebleeds and headaches have subsided, causing Daniel to affirm they are now permanently fixed in 1974.
 Sawyer says they will wait "as long as it takes" for Locke to return.
-They see a woman named Amy (Reiko Aylesworth) held at gunpoint by two Others.
-Juliet backs Sawyer and they kill the Others.
+They save a woman named Amy (Reiko Aylesworth), who is held at gunpoint by two Others.
 Amy leads the survivors back to the Dharma Initiative's Barracks, which have yet to be taken over by the Others during "the Purge".
 Sawyer fabricates a cover story that his crew was shipwrecked while searching for the Black Rock.
 Horace Goodspeed (Doug Hutchison) insists that they board the Galaga submarine and leave the Island in the morning but after Sawyer helps him resolve a dispute over Dharma's "truce" with the Others, Horace gives the group two weeks to wait for Locke's return.
-Juliet, having been kept on the Island by Ben against her will for over three years, expresses her intention to leave despite it being 1974.
-Sawyer attempts to talk her into staying and asks her, "Who's gonna get my back?"
-Having closely bonded with him, Juliet agrees, "Alright, two weeks."Three years later: In 1977, Juliet, Sawyer, Jin, Miles, and Daniel are members of the Dharma Initiative.
-Remaining on the Island well beyond her initial two-week promise, Juliet works as an auto mechanic while Sawyer serves as head of security under the name "Jim LaFleur"; the pair are in a relationship as a loving, happy and supportive couple who share a house at the Barracks.
+Juliet, having been kept on the Island by Ben against her will for over three years, expresses her intention to leave despite it being 1974, but Sawyer convinces her to stay for another "two weeks".Three years later: In 1977, Juliet, Sawyer, Jin, Miles, and Daniel are members of the Dharma Initiative.
+Remaining on the Island well beyond her initial two-week promise, Juliet works as an auto mechanic while Sawyer serves as head of security under the name "Jim LaFleur"; the pair are in a relationship and share a house at the Barracks.